service to Services

 The Canteen Stores Department, CSD as it is commonly referred to, was created to provide 'easy access to quality products of daily use, at prices less than market rates' to the soldiers, ex-servicemen and their families.

 Today, because of the surging aspirations of Service personnel and their families and the media exposure to the improving standards of living in our country, the CSD provides a range of quality branded and unbranded products from shoe brushes to microwave ovens and cooking oil to luxury cars.
-The portfolio has grown from just a few items of daily use in 1948 (when the Department was created) to over four thousand products today.
+The portfolio has grown from just a few items of daily use in 1948 (when the Department was created) to over ten thousand products today.
 Information on all these products and brands is available on this web site through a "know-all" Search Engine for the benefit of the consumer.

 The governing body of the Canteen Services in India is the Board of Control for Canteen Services (BOCCS) which is headed by Hon'ble Raksha Rajya Mantri (RRM) and has as members the Defence Secretary, Secretary Defence (Finance), the Quarter Master General (QMG), COP (Naval HQ), AOA (Air HQ).
 The Board is assisted by an Executive Committee of BOCCS while the day to day management of CSD is controlled by the General Manager CSD who is ex-officio Chairman of the Board of Administration.
 The General Manager (of the rank of Major General) is assisted by two Joint General Managers, seven Deputy General Managers, 18 Assistant General Managers , 5 Regional Managers and 34 Area (Depot) Managers and other Officers.
 Click here to know more about the three tier Management of CSD »

-CSD like other chains has adopted best trade practices in all aspects of it's operations but what distinguishes the Department from any and all other chains is that it is not driven by the profit motive!
+CSD like other chains has adopted best trade practices in all aspects of its operations but what distinguishes the Department from any and all other chains is that it is not driven by the profit motive!

 CSD's trading operation is worked around seven basic product Groups.

-Group I - Toiletries
+Group I - Toiletries and Cosmetics

 Group II - Household Requisites